apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

   setting by either using the customary "javax.net.ssl.keyStorePassword" system property or the ActiveMQ-specific "org.apache.activemq.ssl.keyStorePassword" system property.
+The ActiveMQ-specific system property is useful if another component on the client is already making use of the standard Java system property.

+- `keyStoreType`

+  The type of keystore being used.
+For example, `JKS`, `JCEKS`, `PKCS12`, etc.
+  This value can also be set via the "javax.net.ssl.keyStoreType" system property or the ActiveMQ-specific "org.apache.activemq.ssl.keyStoreType" system property.
+  The ActiveMQ-specific system property is useful if another component on the client is already making use of the standard Java system property.
+Default is `JKS`.

+- `keyStoreProvider`

-The ActiveMQ-specific system property is useful if another component on client is already making use of the standard, Java system property.
+  The provider used for the keystore.
+For example, `SUN`, `SunJCE`, etc. This value can also be set via the "javax.net.ssl.keyStoreProvider" system property or the ActiveMQ-specific "org.apache.activemq.ssl.keyStoreProvider" system property.
+The ActiveMQ-specific system property is useful if another component on the client is already making use of the standard Java system property.
+  Default is `null`.

 - `trustStorePath`